Master of Science in Pathology and Laboratory Medicine (MSc)

 This program has a graduation rate of 85% based on 27 students admitted between 2004 - 2007.
 Based on 19 graduations between 2010 - 2013 the minimum time to completion is 2.00 years and the maximum time is 5.33 years with an average of 2.98 years of study.
 All calculations exclude leave times.

-Admissions data refer to all UBC Vancouver applications, offers, new registrants for each year, May to April [updated: 20 Aug 2013].
+Admissions data refer to all UBC Vancouver applications, offers, new registrants for each year, May to April [data updated: 20 Aug 2013].
 Enrolment data are based on March 1 snapshots.
 Program completion data are only provided for datasets comprised of more than 4 individuals.
-Rates and times of completion depend on a number of variables (e.g. curriculum requirements, student funding), some of which may have changed in recent years for some programs [updated: 17 Dec 2013].
+Rates and times of completion depend on a number of variables (e.g. curriculum requirements, student funding), some of which may have changed in recent years for some programs [data updated: 17 Dec 2013].